 The applied moment to the cross section is such that all fibres in the cross section are at yield stress.
-This is termed the Plastic Moment Capacity of the section.
-Since there are no fibres at an elastic stress, $\alpha = 0$ .
-An attempt at increasing the moment at this point simply results in more rotation, once the cross-section has sufficient ductility.
-That is, in steel the cross section classification must be plastic and in concrete the section must be under-reinforced.
+This is termed the Plastic Moment Capacity of the section since there are no fibres at an elastic stress, $\alpha = 0$ .
+Also note that the full plastic moment requires an infinite strain at the neutral axis and so is physically impossible to achieve.
+However, it is closely approximated in practice.
+Any attempt at increasing the moment at this point simply results in more rotation, once the cross-section has sufficient ductility.
+Therefore in steel members the cross section classification must be plastic and in concrete members the section must be under-reinforced.